Compressed Multiband Sensing in FR3 Using Alternating Direction Method of Multipliers: System Model

 For the $k^\text{th}$ sub-band, we consider the \ac{SIMO} channel in the frequency domain as follows.

 where $\theta_n$ and $\tau_n$ are the \ac{AoA} and the \ac{ToA} of the $n^\text{th}$ target, respectively, defined from the antenna broadside.
 The steering vectors are given by

 where $m$ is the \ac{Rx} antenna index, $q$ is the subcarrier index, $f_k$ is the sub-band frequency, $\Delta f_k$ is the subcarrier spacing, and $d_k$ is the antenna spacing for the $k^{\text{th}}$ sub-band.
-Note that we assume a simplified scenario where the antenna spacing differs per sub-band with $d_k=\lambda_k/2$, where $\lambda_k=c/f_k$ is the wavelength for sub-band $k$.
+Note that our proposed method can be extended to a \ac{MIMO} channel model as well.
+We assume a simplified scenario where the antenna spacing differs per sub-band with $d_k=\lambda_k/2$, where $\lambda_k=c/f_k$ is the wavelength for sub-band $k$.
 The gain of the \ac{LoS} path is modeled by the Friis' equation

 and the gain of the $n^\text{th}$ scatterer is modeled by the two-way bistatic radar equation